 The Gold Coast offers over fifty kilometres of pristine beaches, including the world famous Surfer’s Paradise, Southport, Burleigh Heads and Coolangatta.
-Contrary to popular opinion, however, the Gold Coast offers far more than beaches alone.
-Beyond the incredible coastlines and white sand beaches are many attractions that offer their own unique beauty and, of course, much of the entertainment for which the Gold Coast is well known.
+However, the Gold Coast offers far more than beaches alone.
+Beyond the incredible coastlines and white sand beaches are many Gold Coast attractions that offer their own unique beauty and, of course, much of the entertainment for which the Gold Coast is well known.
 If you are interested in the historical features of the Gold Coast, you will be well catered for, with a number of historical sites spread across the area.
 You can visit Mermaid Beach, where John Oxley landed his vessel ‘The Mermaid’ in 1823, or you can take a self guided heritage walk in Coolangatta and its surrounding headlands that are known for their historical laneways, monuments and points of interest.
 If your interests lie in the natural landscape, then there is an abundance of national parks and scenic walks that are sure to appeal to you.
-There is something for everyone in the Gold Coast and some of the most prominent attractions include:
+There is something for everyone in the Gold Coast and some of the most prominent Gold Coast attractions include:

 - Sandy surf beaches with crystal clear water and internationally renowned surfing opportunities